 Privacy Concerns: If you have photographs, audio, video, or text in your research that may infringe on someone's privacy, you should not post your work in Digital Commons.
 If you are uncomfortable making your research openly available on the web, you are not required to make your work available in Digital Commons and you should think carefully before submitting.

 Publication Concerns: If you are thinking about formally publishing your research, you may want to discuss with your faculty advisor whether you should submit your work to Digital Commons.

 Yes.
 If you wish to deliver a presentation in a language other than English, please select "Modern Foreign Language" as your desired topic area on the abstract submission form.
 We do ask that you submit your abstract in English and incude the following sentence at the end of your abstract: "This presentation will be delivered in [insert name of foreign language]."

-No, we are fortunate to have so many presenters, but that means that we are unable to change the program once it is published.
+No. We are fortunate to have many presenters present their research at our conference, but that means that we are unable to change the program once it is published.

-You will receive an e-mail confirmation from the system, and the e-mail will be a registration confirmation number.
+You will receive an e-mail confirmation from the system, and the e-mail will include a submission or registration confirmation number.

 No. As you finish your research, you may learn that something you indicated you would do or say in your abstract is not true or not possible.
 Please tell your audience of the change when you deliver the presentation.

 Submitting an abstract for presentation is a professional commitment.
 If you submit an abstract, you are agreeing to present it at the conference on that day.
 If you are, for reasons beyond your control, unable to attend, you should first try to get an undergraduate colleague to present the paper for you.
 If you cannot find someone to replace you, send an e-mail to email@example.com to inform us that you are unable to attend and are unable to find a replacement.
 We will inform the session moderator that you will not be able to present.
 Please note: We are unable to refund registration fees for any reason.

 Unfortunately, no--please be sure to double check your submission before clicking on "Submit."